Vitamin B12 Deficiency: What You Should Know

 If ignored, a B12 deficiency can affect the entire body, leading to permanent brain and nerve damage.
 Sometimes B12 deficiencies can be overlooked and misdiagnosed as other disorders like Alzheimer’s, multiple sclerosis, bipolar disorder, autism, and some cancers.

-Best sources of B12
+The Best Sources of Vitamin B12

 Our bodies do not make vitamin B12, which means that we must get it through our diet or through supplementation.
 The average adult needs 2.4 micrograms a day, and the best dietary sources of vitamin B12 are animal products such as:

-Common Causes of B12 Deficiency:
+Common Causes of Vitamin B12 Deficiency: